SolomonKwan/Sicario/README.md

 	<li><code>MOVEGEN.md</code> - Contains information on how move generation works.</li>
 </ul>

+Another point to mention is that random number generation currently uses a basic approach.
+In the <code>utils.cpp</code>
+file there is a function that contains a static variable for generating random integers between 0 and 100.
+This is used to generate random integers and a modulo operation by n on the generated random number is used get a random number within the range [0, n - 1].

 ## Acknowledgements

 <strong>www.chessprogramming.org</strong> - Primary source of information and knowledge.